jackdarker/BilderalbumGD/README.md

 When you run the app the viewer is shown.
 Press "new browser" to open a browser window.

-###Browser
+### Browser
 The browser lets you navigate directories similiar to windows explorer.
 It displays a list off the images found.
+Click on a list item to display the image in the viewer.

+### Tagger
+This window is for creating and assigning tags to the images.
+The information is saved in a database.

+### Finder
+Here you can filter images by tags.
 Click on a list item to display the image in the viewer.